raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The RECOMMENDED value is 10 seconds.

-### Use as an Operation TLV
+### Use as a Primary TLV

-When sent in a DSO request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
-It is used by a server to request that a client close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.
+When sent in a DSO request message, from server to client, the Retry Delay TLV (0) is used as a Primary TLV.
+It is used by a server to instruct a client to close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.

 In this case it applies to the DSO Session as a whole, and the client MUST begin closing the DSO Session, as described in {{retry}}.
 The RCODE in the message header